ChrisBabcock24/SQL-project-CB/cleaning_data.md

 Queries:
 Below, provide the SQL queries you used to clean your data.

-UPDATE all_sessions_transactions
+**Changed any category that included Nest within the string to group more accurately** UPDATE all_sessions_transactions
 SET v2_product_category = 'Home/Nest/Nest-USA/'
 WHERE v2_product_category ILIKE '%nest%';

+**Changed the format from intial text to numeric to be able to calculate average time spent on site** **Time interval could not be assumed in this column so left as numeric** ALTER TABLE analytics_transactions
+ALTER COLUMN time_on_site TYPE NUMERIC USING time_on_site::NUMERIC